Cobfish/HOWL-Test/HOWL.md

 Day \#690 9:00am 28th Dec 2025
 ***Minor Order*** | A2-12-7 Kill Enemies On A Recon Campaign 3 is issued | Objective: Eradicate (10:03am UTC 28th Dec 2025\)
 Dispatch: NEW STRATEGIC OPPORTUNITY.
 As the Festival of Reckoning enters its third and final phase, the theme of “Vengeance” fills the hearts of Super Earth citizens.
-The Helldivers are ordered to aid in the testing of the final experimental Stratagem: the Smoke-Enhanced Walking Barrage, available for use on MARFARK, HEETH, and NEW STOCKHOLM.
+The Helldivers are ordered to aid in the testing of the final experimental Stratagem: the Smoke-Enhanced Walking Barrage, available for use on **MARFARK**, **HEETH**, and **NEW STOCKHOLM**.
 The Helldivers are ordered to reach the designated kill count on any one of these planets.
 (10:03am UTC 28th Dec 2025\)
 **Alamak VII** defense is failed (01:53pm UTC 28th Dec 2025\)
 **Alamak VII** liberation campaign starts (01:53pm UTC 28th Dec 2025\)
 **Alamak VII** Region 0 Kesuma Town is besieged by Humans (01:53pm UTC 28th Dec 2025\)